suobset/skushagra/docs/ongoing.md

 # Ongoing

 This page holds all my ongoing projects and endeavours.
-Primarily, the heirarchy will be divided into different institutions of affiliation, in no particular order.
+Primarily, the heirarchy will be divided into the categories mentioned on the homepage.
 This will be the forever evolving page, and projects that are over will be placed in their respective pages (or new pages will be created) in the sidebar.

 ## Psivant Therapeutics

-I am moving to Boston to work for Psivant Therapeutics as a Software/Systems Developer Intern.
+I ~~am moving~~ have moved to Boston to work for Psivant Therapeutics as a Software/Systems Developer Intern.
 Specifically, I will be working on High Performance Computing frameworks such as [STORMM](https://github.com/psivant/stormm).

 My introduction to Psivant was thanks to Prof. Scott Auerbach, and it seems that my skill-set in Systems ([tra86](https://tra86.skushagra.com/) and the rest) are a perfect fit to the work at Psivant.
 I will not delve into it further as of just yet, but what it essentially means is that I am pursuing the biggest jump in my career possible.

 Facilitating the same, I will be moving to Boston for at least the duration of the summer, possibly beyond.

-## Misc.
-Projects
+## Self Libre Projects

 This section holds personal projects: anything that I am investing time in, but for the pursuit of knowledge and self-fulfillment/happiness/mainly because programming is my hobby as well.